The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 ### AoE

 Your multi-target damage gets a big boost from **Rain of Death**, an AoE version of Bloodletter.
 It's a shared cooldown, so Mage's Ballad gives you more uses of either.
-Otherwise, you're still spamming **Quick Nock** for your GCDs.
+Otherwise, you're still spamming **Quick Nock** and **Wide Volley** for your GCDs.

-## Levels 52-55
+# Levels 52-55

 ### The Wanderer's Minuet